mdrachuk/serious/docs/models.md

 Having a descriptor in place, `serious.serialization.SeriousModel` may be helpful.
 `SeriousModel` forms a tree of field serializers executed upon load and dump operations.
-It does so from the provided descriptor and a list of all possible [field serializers](/serialization#custom-serializers).
+It does so from the provided descriptor and a list of all possible [field serializers][field-serializers].

-Check [implementation](/implementation) for more details on how existing code base works and [check sources for JsonSchema][json-schema-src] for a comprehensive example:
+Check [implementation][implementation] for more details on how existing code base works and [check sources for JsonModel][json-model-src] for a comprehensive example:

 ```python
 class JsonModel(Generic[T]):